 1. Use an acne cleanser

-“Normally, I favor milder (<5%) benzoyl peroxide washes as stronger (10%) washes can cause more dryness and skin irritation for the face.
+“Normally, I favor milder (<5%) benzoyl peroxide washes as stronger (10%) washes can cause more dryness and irritate the skin on your face.
 Fortunately, the trunk tends to be less sensitive with treatment,” Dr. Thompson said.

 2. Try a topical retinoid